vrosu/thingworx-pdfgenerator-extension/README.md

 Please open issues and feel free to fork it.

 This is a ThingWorx Labs project, not covered by PTC Technical Support.
-ThingWorx Labs is a concept that contains all the internal PTC created content that can be usefull for the community.
+ThingWorx Labs contains all the internal PTC created content that can be useful for the ThingWorx developer community.